Roy Alon

 Roy Alon (24 April 1942 – 1 February 2006) was a British stuntman.

 Born in Otley, West Riding of Yorkshire, during his 36-year career he appeared in over 1,000 films including the James Bond and Superman films.
 His debut came in A Bridge Too Far.

 Roy made the Guinness Book of Records for being the world's most prolific stuntman.
 He doubled for actors as varied as Peter Sellers and Sophia Loren.

+He died of a heart attack at his home in Leeds at the age of 63.